Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 Don’t miss the large tanks containing snakes, lizards, turtles and fish at the main entrance to the Centre.
 Friendly staff members often bring the reptiles out of their tank so the kids can touch them.
 Towards the back of the centre there is a great Discovery Playground.
 Kids can also try dipnetting.
 There’s Magpie Geese feeding daily as well as reptile talks which are usually held on weekends during the school term and daily during school holidays.

 You can eat at the cafe, bring a picnic or use the BBQ facilities.
-For more information, including tips on making the most of your visit, read the Newy with Kids review of the Hunter Wetlands Centre.
+For more information, read the Newy with Kids review of the Hunter Wetlands Centre.

 Irukandji Shark & Ray Encounters